tensorlakeai/indexify/docs/docs/getting_started.md

 - Set the name of the extraction graph to "pdfqa".
 - The first stage of the graph converts the PDF document into Markdown.
 We use the extractor `tensorlake/marker`, which uses a popular Open Source PDF to markdown converter model.
 - The text is then chunked into smaller fragments.
-Chunking makes retreival and processing by LLMs efficient.
+Chunking makes retrieval and processing by LLMs efficient.
 - The chunks are then embedded to make them searchable.
 - Each stage has of the pipeline is named and connected to their upstream extractors using the field `content_source`